 This Labor Day weekend, Sept.
-2-5, 2022, provides a unique opportunity for state federations, central labor councils and area labor federations to reach out to faith congregations in their communities by organizing a Labor in the Pulpit, on the Bimah and in the Minbar program.
+1-4, 2023, provides a unique opportunity for state federations, central labor councils and area labor federations to reach out to faith congregations in their communities by organizing a Labor in the Pulpit, on the Bimah and in the Minbar program.
 Since the AFL-CIO is an inclusive organization, we want to be welcoming to diverse faith traditions in our local communities and outreach to faith groups who support labor's right to organize but may not have been approached in the past.

-The Labor in the Pulpit, on the Bimah and in the Minbar program places union leaders as guest speakers in faith congregations so that they can speak about the values of equity, racial and economic justice; the solidarity that labor shares with the faith community; and, especially this year, how the PRO Act is a means to achieving a more just and equitable society for all.
+The Labor in the Pulpit, on the Bimah and in the Minbar program places union leaders as guest speakers in faith congregations so that they can speak about the values of equity, racial and economic justice; the solidarity that labor shares with the faith community; and, how together, we can achieve a more just and equitable society for all.